njpipeorgan/lambda/README.md

         return 0;
     }

+Compile the program with a compiler support C++14.

 ## Slots and operators

 Slots in *lambda* are expressions evaluated to be corresponding arguments when function calls are made.
 They are pre-defined as `_1`, `_2`, ..., `_8`, and `_` is a synonym for `_1`.
 Common C++ operators are overloaded for slots so that writing lambdas is just like writing normal expressions.